-Resentment comes from us feeling we’ve been treated unfairly; where we find it hard to forgive those who have wronged us.
+Resentment comes from feeling we’ve been treated unfairly, and when we find it hard to forgive those who have wronged us.

-Sadly, when we hold on to less than positive experiences, we will begin to harbour feelings of resentment.
-The more we hold on to negative feelings and the more we close ranks on some of our feelings, the more those feelings will escalate into bigger, more intense feelings of resentment.
+Holding on to negative experiences, means we will begin to harbour feelings of resentment.
+The more we hold on to those negative feelings, and the more we close ranks against some of our feelings, the more those feelings will escalate into bigger, more intense feelings of resentment.

-Where resentment is concerned, we tend to close ranks on our feelings without thinking about or dealing with them.
-Perhaps it’s because we’re not happy to confront the other person.
+Where resentment is concerned, we tend to push those feelings away without thinking about or dealing with them; perhaps it’s because we’re not happy to confront the other person.

-Perhaps we’re also worried that saying something will jeopardise the relationship, we’re not keen to rock the boat.
-But perhaps if we’re worried we might rock the boat, the relationship has already hit rocky waters.
+Perhaps we’re also worried that saying something will jeopardise the relationship and we’re not keen to rock the boat.
+But perhaps if that’s we’re worried about, the relationship has already hit rocky waters.

-If that is the case then perhaps it’s time to re-assess.
+And if that is the case, then perhaps it’s time to re-assess.